shawnmckinney/LdapEntityManager/DESIGN.md

   - objectClass
 ```

-This sample structure is compatible with inetorgperson in LDAP.
-It contains basic attributes like uid, cn, sn, description and userPassword.
+- This sample structure is compatible with inetorgperson in LDAP.
+It contains attributes like uid, cn, sn, description and userPassword.
-Requires a field named key which contains the physical attribute name of the Relative Distinquished Name (RDN).
+- LEM requires a field named 'key' which contains the physical attribute name of the Relative Distinquished Name (RDN) of the LDAP node.
-Requires a field named object_class which contains the LDAP objectClass attribute name.
+- LEM requires a field named 'object_class' which contains the LDAP attribute name for objectClass.
-Any LDAP data entry is supported.
-Users, Groups, Organizational Units, etc.
+- All LDAP strutural and auxilliary objectClasses are supported.
+All LDAP attributes are supported.

 #### YAML Entity File

-A data entity file is required if using interface type #1.
+A data entity file is required when using interface type #1.
 It contains the actual data to be processed by the APIs.
 LDAP semantics and syntaxes must be followed.
 Errors in LDAP are returned as checked Exceptions from the APIs.